The Latest Thing You Can Get At CVS? A Full Makeover.

 With adulthood comes plenty of important realizations.
 For example: 30 really isn't that old.
 A good vacuum cleaner will change your life.
 Cheese can be extremely expensive.
 And lastly, CVS has pretty much everything you will ever need.

-By the end of the 2019, that will be especially true for beauty lovers.
+By the end of 2019, that will be especially true for beauty lovers.
 Today, CVS has announced that, in partnership with the on-demand beauty services company Glamsquad, it will be expanding its interactive beauty departments, called BeautyIRL, to 45 new stores in California, Connecticut, Florida, Hawaii, Massachusetts, Nevada, New Hampshire, and New York.
 The Sephora-esque lounges offer services like blowouts, makeup applications, hair styling, live tutorials, and even ear piercing, alongside the chance the try out products and tools on the spot.

 Advertisement